gazebosim/gz-cmake/MIGRATION.md

 `PROJECT_PATCH_VERSION`.
 While there is nothing inherently wrong with these variable names, in CMake 3+ the `project(~)` command automatically defines the following variables: `PROJECT_VERSION_MAJOR`, `PROJECT_VERSION_MINOR`, and `PROJECT_VERSION_PATCH`.
-The pattern that is automatically provided by CMake is consistent with how CMake names project variables in general, and adopting their convention will reduce the friction that we experience when interfacing with a wide variety of native CMake utilities.
+The pattern that is automatically provided by `project(~)` is consistent with how CMake names project variables in general, and adopting their convention will reduce the friction that we experience when interfacing with a wide variety of native CMake utilities.
 It's also beneficial to embrace the "single source of truth" pattern.

 ### Change instances of `IGN_PROJECT_NAME` to `IGN_DESIGNATION`

 We've had a variable called `IGN_PROJECT_NAME` which refers to the `<suffix>` in the `ignition-<suffix>` name of each project.
-I felt that the name of the variable was too similar to the `PROJECT_NAME` variable that is automatically defined by CMake, as well as the PROJECT_NAME[_NO_VERSION][_UPPER/_LOWER] that we define for convenience.
-Instead of referring to both as "[IGN_]PROJECT_NAME", I thought it would be better to use clear and distinct words to distinguish them.
+I felt that the name of the variable was too similar to the `PROJECT_NAME` variable that is automatically defined by CMake, as well as the `PROJECT_NAME[_NO_VERSION][_UPPER/_LOWER]` that we define for convenience.
+Instead of referring to both as `[IGN_]PROJECT_NAME`, I thought it would be better to use clear and distinct words to distinguish them.
 Therefore the `<suffix>` part of the project name is now referred to as `IGN_DESIGNATION`, and we provide `IGN_DESIGNATION[_LOWER/_UPPER]` for convenience.

-### Do not use `append_to_cached_string` or `append_to_cached_list` any more.
+### Do not use `append_to_cached_string` or `append_to_cached_list` anymore.

-These macros have been removed because they were facilitating bad practices which we should aggressively avoid moving forward.
+These macros have been removed because they were facilitating bad practices which we should aggressively avoid as we move forward.
 To put it briefly, we should not be using the CMake cache except to allow human users to set build options.
 For more explanation about why and how we should avoid using the cache, see the below section on CMake anti-patterns.

 ### Specify `TYPE` and `SOURCES` arguments in `ign_build_tests(~)`